elves/elvish.io/src/ref/lang.md

 ▶ d
 ```

-In future, the syntax might stricten to force you to use either comma or whitespaces consistently within one braced list.
+(In future, the syntax might be made more strict.)

-Braced list is merely a syntax for grouping values; it is not a data structure.
+Braced list is merely a syntax for grouping multiple values.
+It is not a data
+structure.

-# Word Structure and Evaluation
+# Expression Structure and Precedence

 Braced lists are evaluated before being compounded with other values.
+You can
-You can use this to affect the order of evaluation.
-For instance, `put *.txt` gives you all filenames that end with `.txt` in the current directory; while `put {*}.txt` gives you all filenames in the current directory, appended with `.txt`.
+use this to affect the order of evaluation.
+For instance, `put *.txt` gives you
+all filenames that end with `.txt` in the current directory; while `put
+{*}.txt` gives you all filenames in the current directory, appended with
+`.txt`.

+**TODO**: document evaluation order regarding tilde and wildcards.

-# Command
+# Ordinary Command

-A **command** can consist of several parts.
+The **command** is probably the most important syntax construct in shell
+languages, and Elvish is no exception.
+In the terminology of this document, the
+term **command** include scan several things: an ordinary assignment
+(introduced before), an ordinary command (which is being introduced here), or a
+special command.

+An **ordinary command** consists of a compulsory head, and any number of
+arguments, options and redirections.

 ## Head